Marketing

 startup founder generating landing page with AI website builder tool

 AI builders are most valuable for speed and cost at the very early stage.
 They take your answers to a few prompts about your startup, generate a layout with relevant sections, fill in initial copy, and sometimes even produce on-brand images.
 For a founder who has not yet nailed messaging or design, this can get you from nothing to “something you can show people” in a single afternoon.
 The broader AI website builder market is expected to grow at a compound annual growth rate of around 25% through 2033 (source), which reflects how many teams are replacing their first version of a site with these AI-assisted flows.
 Platforms like Waveon’s AI Website Builder sit in this category, offering a way to move from idea to live page in minutes.
+If you are also looking to keep overall startup costs under control while choosing your toolstack, see how lean teams approach it in 7 proven ways startups reduce expenses without sacrificing growth.

 There are situations, however, where a freelance designer or developer is worth the investment.
 If your product experience is complex, your brand needs to stand out strongly in a crowded category, or you require unusual flows (for example, multi-step onboarding or deep integrations with internal systems), a human specialist can design a more tailored experience.
 A designer can help you align visuals and messaging across your site, pitch deck, and product UI.
 A developer can create custom components or logic that are hard to achieve within a generic builder.
 Many startups use a hybrid approach: launch with a no-code or AI-assisted site to validate interest, then bring in freelancers when they have clearer requirements and some revenue or funding to support a more bespoke build.